carbontracking/STRUK/README.md

 - sudo apt-get update
 - sudo apt-get install mysql-server
   - Create the user that will be used by upscribers (to be used in configuring variables later)

 ## Installation
 - git clone https://github.com/carbontracking/upscribers.git
 - npm install

-##Preparation de l'environement
+## Preparation de l'environement

-creer un fichier .env
+- creer un fichier .env à la racine de l'installation

 SESSION_SECRET='xxx'